MarieleLeiria/MarieleLeiria/README.md

 ###

-<p align="left">I'm currently looking for a position as a trainee developer to improve my skills</p>
+<p align="left">I'm currently looking for an internship position as a developer to improve my skills and build real solutions with a team!</p>

 ###